Smallest cars to buy

 At just 2,338mm long, the Renault Twizy is the tiniest car on our list by some distance.
 It’s also the narrowest, thanks to a seating arrangement that means you sit one behind the other.
 It’s a quirky, all-electric car that’s certainly eye-catching, but with no side windows or doors fitted as standard and a spartan interior, it’s little more practical than a scooter.

-Think of the smallest car in the UK and the Smart Fortwo is likely to come to mind.
-Although the current car is larger than the original, it’s still so tiny that you’ll wonder how Smart managed it.
-Measuring 2,695mm from nose to tail, the Fortwo is just about short enough to pull off its perpendicular parking trick.
+Think of the smallest car in the UK and the Smart ForTwo is likely to spring to mind.
+The model was originally launched in 1998 and, in its current guise, is an electric-only city car.
+Although it’s slightly larger than the original, it’s still so tiny that you’ll wonder how Smart managed it.
+Measuring 2,695mm from nose to tail, the EQ ForTwo is just about short enough to pull off its perpendicular parking trick.

-The three cars are about the same price as the VW/SEAT/Skoda trio below, but while the Aygo and friends are slightly larger on the outside, their boots are smaller.
+The three cars are about the same price as the VW/SEAT/Skoda trio further down the list, but while the Aygo and friends are slightly larger on the outside, their boots are smaller.
 Nevertheless, they look great and offer the option of a fold-back roof panel that gives a convertible feel without the cost and complexity.

 Although the Volkswagen up! is mechanically identical to the SEAT Mii and the Skoda Citigo, it’s also the shortest of the three – although not by much.
 The up! measures 3,540mm, against the 3,557mm SEAT Mii and the 3,563mm Skoda Citigo.
 But with only 23mm – less than an inch – between them, we’ve included them all here.

 Few cars offer the retro chic that oozes from the Fiat 500.
 And measuring 3,571mm from end to end means it provides the compact dimensions vital for parking in Milan or Manchester.
 Inside, it’s surprisingly roomy with (just) enough space for four adults, although the lack of a five-door model hampers practicality.
 Boot space isn’t amazing but its 185 litres of space grows to 550 litres when you fold the back seats.
 With the wheels pushed right out into the corners of the car, and great visibility, it’s an easy car to park.
 And a ‘city’ mode makes the steering ultra light so moving into tight spaces is a cinch.

 The smallest car in Hyundai’s range is also one of the smallest on sale in the UK, at 3,670mm long and 1,680mm wide.
 Inside and out, the latest i10 is even more stylish and is finished to a remarkably high standard despite its low price.
 There’s also plenty of space for five people, plus 252 litres of boot space.
 It still uses the same 1.0 or 1.2-litre engines from the old car, both of which work well around town, with the latter offering better motorway performance.